 A Complete Customer View vs. Incomplete Data

-A B2C CRM can unify data from a variety of sources, including your ecommerce platform, ESP, website, ad platforms, and more.
-You can integrate almost any type of data into a B2C CRM, giving you a complete view of your customer within a unique ID as they move across platforms and devices.
+A CDP can unify data from a variety of sources, including your ecommerce platform, ESP, website, ad platforms, and more.
+You can integrate almost any type of data into a CDP, giving you a complete view of your customer within a unique ID as they move across platforms and devices.

-CDPs can pull in a variety of customer interactions and other behavioral data, but because it’s not directly connected to marketing automation, it’s often an incomplete picture.
-CDPs use the customer email as the identifier, missing out on anonymous browsing data and other information not connected to the customer email.
+In contrast, CRMs can pull in a variety of customer interactions and other behavioral data, but it’s often an incomplete picture.
+Most CRMs use the customer email as the identifier, missing out on anonymous browsing data and other information not connected to the customer email.

-Hopefully, this cleared up some of the confusion around B2C CRMs and CDPs and you now know exactly which is right for your business.
+Hopefully, this cleared up some of the confusion around CDPs and CRMs and you now know exactly which is right for your business.